WICG/view-transitions/explainer.md

 These trees are inserted into a `::page-transition` pseudo element, according to the paint order of their transition elements.

-The `::page-transition` is rendered in a top-level stacking context, filling the viewport.
+The `::page-transition` pseudo element originates from the root element.
+It is rendered in a top-level stacking context, filling the viewport.

 Once this is in place, rendering is resumed, although the captured elements in the real DOM (beneath the `::page-transition`) are not rendered, as if `visibility: hidden; pointer-events: none`.